 Shops also close on Sundays so I’ve had to be more organised than before I moved – if I use the last of the milk on Saturday night then it’s black coffee until the shops open again on Monday.

-If you’ve made the move to Spain what do you wish you’d known beforehand?
+If you’ve made the move to Spain did you experience any culture shock?
+What do you wish you’d known beforehand?